wilsonliaows/docs/developing-connectors/http.md

 ### Header Auth
 For applications which require additional headers outside of the usual username and password or API key, or if you want to customize the headers sent in the request.
 Header authentication can be used when you have a generated token ready for use.
-![HTTP connector authentication type: Heade auth](/assets/images/http/http-connector-head.png) *HTTP connector authentication type: Header authority*
+![HTTP connector authentication type: Heade auth](/assets/images/http/http-connector-head.png) *HTTP connector authentication type: Header authorization*

 ### Query params
 For applications where the authentication structure is based on validating an API key as a parameter.
 What you need to do is to add the parameter key/value pair in the params authorization field.
-![HTTP connector authentication type: query params](/assets/images/http/http-connnector-query.png) *HTTP connector authentication type: query params*
+![HTTP connector authentication type: query params](/assets/images/http/http-connnector-query.png) *HTTP connector authentication type: Query params*

 ### Custom
 Custom simply allows you to use a combination of any of the above fields.
 ![Custom http connector](/assets/images/http/http-connector-custom.jpg)
-*HTTP connector authentication type: custom*
+*HTTP connector authentication type: Custom*

 ### Testing your non-OAuth2 connection
 After you've connected, you would need to test out your non-OAuth2 connection to ensure that it's valid.
 To do that, send out a test API request - a simple one would be a GET request.
 If it succeeds, you know that the connection is valid.